 Keith Stewart, Art Critic.

-Grahame Sydney has become one of New Zealand’s most significant and enduring artists.
-His work spans over 4 decades and encompasses oils, watercolours, egg tempera, lithographs, etching and photography.
+Grahame Sydney KNZM has become one of New Zealand’s most significant and enduring artists.
+Awarded an ONZM in 2004 and then knighted in 2021 for services to the Arts, his work spans over 4 decades and encompasses oils, watercolours, egg tempera, lithographs, etching and photography.
 Rarely exhibiting, Grahame’s works are held in private collections through-out the world and represented in the collections of New Zealand’s major galleries and museums.
 Only occasionally collaborating with dealers, he mainly paints for a private client list.
 Always a meticulously slow worker, he generally produces no more than six works a year.